 If you prefer using the export options available in the Rankings-Keywords app panel, that would work too – both the PDF and the CSV exports include the SERP features info.

 Since this article has been published, new SERP Features reports and rank tracker features have been added in AWR:

 - SERP Features filter enhanced with new data

 - New Overview of SERP Features Visibility

 All the latest SERP Features additions are covered in detail in this article.

 We’re looking forward to hear what you think of the new AWR.
 These two recent features should provide you not only with more insight into your SEO projects, but also help you reach your goals more efficiently.

 On a final note, it’s important to remind all existing AWR Cloud users that nothing will change.
-This means that you can use the current AWR Cloud for as long as you want and we’ll make sure you will get the same great rank tracking service you received from us so far.
+This means that you can use the current AWR Cloud for as long as you want and we’ll make sure you will get the same, great rank tracker as before.